OFA-Sys/Chinese-CLIP/deployment_En.md

 We observe the zero-shot performance of the Pytorch, ONNX, and TensorRT FP16 models in the MUGE text-to-image retrieval task involved in the Chinese-CLIP experiments.
 As described in [Inference and Evaluation](https://github.com/OFA-Sys/Chinese-CLIP/blob/master/README_En.md#inference-and-evaluation) section of Readme, the results of MUGE image & text retrieval evaluation are divided into 3 steps: image & text feature extraction, KNN retrieval, and Recall calculation.
 The image & text feature extraction scripts for ONNX and TensorRT models, please see `cn_clip/eval/extract_features_onnx.py` and `cn_clip/eval/extract_features_tensorrt.py` respectively, compared with `extract_features.py` used for original Pytorch feature extraction, only minor changes have been made.
 The scripts and processes used for the subsequent KNN and Recall calculations remain exactly the same.

-We selected two sizes, ViT-B-16 and ViT-H-14, and the results are compared as follows:
+The results of ViT-B-16 and ViT-H-14 scales of Chinese-CLIP are compared as follows:
 <table border="1" width="100%">
     <tr align="center">
         <th>Setup</th><th colspan="4">ViT-B-16 Zero-shot</th><th colspan="4">ViT-H-14 Zero-shot</th>